Peace and conflict studies: Appeasement and deterrence

-Cost of conflict
+Cost of conflict and price of unjust peace

-Cost of conflict is a tool which attempts to calculate the price of conflict to the human race.
+Cost of conflict is an approach which attempts to calculate the price of conflicts.
 The idea is to examine this cost, not only in terms of the deaths and casualties and the economic costs borne by the people involved, but also the social, developmental, environmental and strategic costs of conflict.
 The approach considers direct costs of conflict, for instance human deaths, expenditure, destruction of land and physical infrastructure; as well as indirect costs that impact a society, for instance migration, humiliation, growth of extremism and lack of civil society.
+The price of unjust peace can be higher than the cost of conflict.